 Not to be confused with one of the most popular beaches nearby, Playa Caleton.
-This is a quieter but sandy, beautiful beach you could come enjoy and is just outside of the town of Cabrera — good to know if you'd like to stay longer, and snag an AirBnB to make this a weekend trip instead of a day trip.
+This is a quieter but sandy, beautiful beach you could come enjoy and is just outside of the town of Cabrera — good to know if you'd like to stay longer and snag an Airbnb in Cabrera to make this a weekend trip instead of a day trip.

 Playa el Breton

 Another small and quiet cove.
-You usually won't find facilities or shops here, aside from a snack vendor or two which means usually the least crowds ... but that's the appeal of it!
-The waves are minimal here making for a great swimming spot.
-The small cove is backed by a thick jungle forest which actually a protected area known as the Cabo Francés Viejo Natural Reserve — it's small at just 5 square km, but absolutely beautiful.
-There's opportunity for a bit of hiking if you're up for that.
+You usually won't find facilities or shops here, aside from a snack vendor or two which means usually the least crowds . . . but that's the appeal of it!
+The waves are minimal here, which makes it a great swimming spot.
+The small cove is backed by a thick jungle forest, a protected area known as the Cabo Francés Viejo Natural Reserve — it's small at just 5 square km, but absolutely beautiful.
+There's an opportunity for a bit of hiking if you're up for that.
 Paradise.

 Playa Grande + Playa Preciosa + Playa Caleton